HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 Use the HCL Digital Experience 9.5 DAM editor to download a media asset source, version, or rendition:

-1. From the HCL Digital Experience 9.5 DAM user interface, hover over a media asset to access and click the Overflow menu on the far right \(three vertical dots icon\).
-Then, select **Download**.
+1. From the HCL Digital Experience 9.5 DAM user interface, click the Overflow menu (three horizontal dots icon) of a media asset.
+Click **Download**.

     ![Digital asset menu options](../../../../images/dam_05_edit_media.png)